OnlyMaeko/mam900-610CDM.github.io/README.md

 # mam900-610CDM.github.io

+Professional Website:

 Visual Argument:

+Updated Readme:

+Sources: For my information I used the department of Nuclear Energy as well as the Energy Information Administration (.gov) to collect the information to craft my ideas.
+To actually create the images I used generative AI chat-gpt with very specifically crafted statements on 10/21/24 to

 The issue I want to address with this project is nuclear energy and the possibilities it entails.
 While it is a highly discussed topic I don’t think many people understand the finer details of the pros/cons.
 The context surrounding this is a large amount of opinion based on a relatively small pool of information that people are exposed to combined with known negative effects of radiation when in contact with humans.